mwrede/jeopardy-game/SETUP.md

 ## Troubleshooting

-**Issue:** Google sign-in fails
+**Issue:** Cannot login or signup
-- Make sure your redirect URI is exactly: `http://localhost:3000/api/auth/callback/google`
+- Make sure you ran the SQL schema in Supabase
-- Check that your OAuth consent screen is configured
+- Verify your Supabase URL and anon key are correct in `.env.local`
-- Verify your Client ID and Secret are correct in `.env.local`
+- Check that your Supabase project is active (not paused)

 **Issue:** Database errors
-- The database file will be created automatically on first run
+- Verify your Supabase credentials are correct
-- Make sure you have write permissions in the project directory
+- Check the Supabase dashboard for any errors

 **Issue:** Port 3000 is already in use
 - Run on a different port: `npm run dev -- -p 3001`